 Advertise Follow Us

-As for hardware, Bradley says, “To go out and shoe a horse, you basically just need an anvil, a rounding hammer, a knife, a nipper or some kind of cutting tool, some nails and a driving hammer.
+As for hardware, Bradley says, “To go out and shoe a horse, you basically need an anvil, a rounding hammer, a knife, a nipper or some kind of cutting tool, rasp, some nails and a driving hammer.
 That’s what new farriers need,” he says.
 “They don’t need grinders and high-end equipment to start out with.”

 Donald Jones, another member of the International Horseshoeing Hall of Fame and the long-time owner…